kddubey/cappr/docs/source/select_a_language_model.rst

 to `squeeze more out of smaller models
 <https://cappr.readthedocs.io/en/latest/future_research.html>`_ than other methods.
 So
-don't sleep on the little Llamas or Mistrals out there, especially if they've been trained for your domain/application.
+don't sleep on the little Llamas or Mistrals out there, especially if they've been trained for your application.

 Besides that, selecting a language model is almost entirely a process of trial and error, balancing statistical performance with computational constraints.
-It should be easy to plug and play though. `GPTQd models`_ are the most well-suited to CAPPr.
+It should be easy to plug and play though.
+For CAPPr, `GPTQd models
+<https://huggingface.co/models?sort=trending&search=gptq>`_ are the most computationally
+performant.
 These models are compatible with :mod:`cappr.huggingface.classify`.

 HuggingFace